What's the best saving account for my child?

 “I want a flexible plan, so I can access the money if I need to.
 I’m also comfortable to balance an element of risk with the potential for higher returns”

 If this sounds like you, then you could be in the market for Foresters Stocks and Shares NISA.
-You can save regularly or pay in lump sums (up to £15,240 per tax year in 2016, rising to £20,000 from next April), plus it offers you the flexibility of being able to make regular and one-off withdrawals.
+You can save regularly or pay in lump sums (currently up to £20,000 per tax year), plus it offers you the flexibility of being able to make regular and one-off withdrawals.

 Stocks and Shares ISAs are intended to be longer-term investments (5-10 years), so they can potentially yield better returns than a Cash ISA.
 However, depending on how long you’ve had the Stocks and Shares ISA and when you withdraw money, as with any investment linked to the stock market, there is the potential that you could get back less than you put in.